microsoft/Federal-Business-Applications/demos/transcript-demo-power+azure/readme.md

    )
   ```
 - **NoAttachmentsText**: ```"There is nothing selected."```
 - **OnAddFile**: *Stores the first selected file in a variable.
-IF you allow for more than one attachment, you'll to refactor this *
+IF you allow for more than one attachment, you'll need to refactor this*
 ```
    Set(
     glbSelectedFileName,